DarkMatterMatt/python/README.md

 # python
-A repository of all my Python libraries and wrappers.
+A repository of my Python libraries and wrappers.
 Tested on Python 2.7 and Python 3.5.

 ## sqlite3_wrapper